Mahmud Khalji

-Mahmud Khalji (1436–1469), also known as Mahmud Khilji and Ala-ud-Din Mahmud Shah I, was the Sultan of Malwa, in present-day Madhya Pradesh, India.
+Mahmud Khalji (8 May 1404 – 1 June 1469), also known as Mahmud Khilji and Ala-ud-Din Mahmud Shah I, was the Sultan of Malwa, in present-day Madhya Pradesh, India.
 He ascended the throne in 1435 after assassinating Mohammad, the son of the previous ruler, Hoshang Shah.
 Mahmud Khalji launched an unsuccessful campaign against the Delhi Sultanate; however, under his reign, the Malwa Sultanate reached its greatest height.

+Early life and Ascension

+Mahmud Khalji was distantly related to the Khalji dynasty of Delhi, as his great-great-great-great grandfather, Malik Nasiruddin, was a cousin of sultan Jalaluddin Khalji, and was given the iqta of Amroha as his jagir.
+Mahmud was also a grandnephew of Dilawar Khan, the first sultan of Malwa, through his sister.
+His father, Malik Mughlith, himself a nephew of Dilawar, played a key role in restoring Hushang Shah to the throne after it had been seized by Ahmad Shah I, for which he was granted the title Khan-i-Jahan.
+From an early age, Mahmud distinguished himself as a capable military commander, earning the title Khan from Hushang Shah in 1419 at the age of sixteen, who also gave him his daughter in marriage.

+Following Hushang’s death, Mahmud supported the accession of his oldest surviving son, Ghazni Khan, who took the regnal name Muhammad Shah.
+However, relations between the two deteriorated, as Muhammad Shah grew increasingly suspicious and repeatedly demanded assurances of Mahmud’s loyalty.
+When Muhammad Shah allegedly began plotting his assassination, Mahmud pre-empted him by having him poisoned.
+Muhammad’s thirteen-year-old son, Masud, was briefly placed on the throne, but Mahmud soon attacked the palace, deposed the young ruler, and seized power for himself, ascending the throne on 14 May 1436.
+He assumed the regnal titles were As-Sultan-ul A'zam 'Ala-ud-Dunya wa-Din Abul Muzaffar Mahmud Shah Khalji as Sultan, Sikandar-us-Sani and Yamin-ul-Khilafat Nasir-i-Amir-ul Mumnin.

-Battles and campaigns of Mahmud Khalji
+Wars of Mahmud Khalji

-Battle of Mandavgad (1437)

-The Battle of Mandavgad was fought in 1437, in which Rana Kumbha of Mewar defeated and captured Mahmud Khalji of Malwa for a short period.

-Battle of Mandalgarh and Banas (1442-1446)
+Battle of Mandalgarh and Banas (1442–1446)

 A series of battles took place between Mahmud Khalji of Malwa and Rana Kumbha of Mewar between 1442 and 1446.
 Bloodied by these engagements, the Sultan did not launch another attack on Mewar for the next ten years.

-Siege of Gagron (February 1444)
+Siege of Gagron (1444)

 In February 1444, Sultan Mahmud Khalji besieged the fort of Gagron, which was under the control of Palhan Singh Khichi.
 Rana Kumbha had sent reinforcements under his commander Dahir, but Dahir was killed in battle.
 Palhan Singh was slain by Mahmud's forces while attempting to flee the fort.